pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The obvious downside of stringifying every error is that we throw away type information which makes it harder for the caller to handle the errors.
+The obvious downside of stringifying every error is that we throw away type information, which makes it harder for the caller to handle the errors.

-One nonobvious upside to the above approach is we can customize the strings to provide more context-specific information.
-For example, `ParseIntError` usually stringifies to `"invalid digit found in string"` which is very vague and doesn't mention what the invalid string is or what integer type it was trying to parse into.
-If we were debugging this problem that error message would almost be useless.
-However we can make it significantly better by providing all the context relevant information ourselves:
+One nonobvious upside to the above approach is that we can customize the strings, to provide more context-specific information.
+For example, `ParseIntError` usually stringifies to `"invalid digit found in string"`, which is very vague and doesn't mention what the invalid string is, or what integer type it was trying to parse into.
+If we were debugging this problem, that error message would be almost useless.
+However, we can make it significantly better by providing some context-relevant information ourselves:

 ```rust
 sum += line.parse::<i32>()
     .map_err(|_| format!("failed to parse {} into i32", line))?;
 ```

+#### `Box<dyn Error>` - intermediate approach
 The second approach takes advantage of this generic blanket impl from the standard library:

 ```rust
 impl<E: error::Error> From<E> for Box<dyn error::Error>;
 ```

-Which means that any `Error` type can be implicitly converted into a `Box<dyn error::Error>` by the `?` operator, so we can set to error type to `Box<dyn error::Error>` in the `Result` return type of any function which produces errors and the `?` operator will do the rest of the work for us:
+This means that any `Error` type can be implicitly converted into a `Box<dyn error::Error>` by the `?` operator, so we can use `Box<dyn error::Error>` as the error type of the `Result` return type of any fallible function we write, and the `?` operator will do the rest of the work for us:

 ```rust
 use std::fs::File;